graydays2386/korean-wikistyle-editor/README.md

 Some steps may later be replaced with deterministic Python logic to reduce latency.

 ## Known Limitations

-   The current pipeline may over-segment short Korean endings such as 함., 줌., or 됨..
+- The current pipeline may over-segment short Korean endings such as `함.`, `줌.`, or `됨.`.
-   Agent A may incorrectly restore omitted subjects in ambiguous Korean sentences.
+- Agent A may incorrectly restore omitted subjects in ambiguous Korean sentences.
-   Agent B may generate section titles that are semantically plausible but not strictly grounded in the input.
+- Agent B may generate section titles that are semantically plausible but not strictly grounded in the input.
-   Agent C currently uses an LLM for Markdown assembly, although much of this step could be deterministic.
+- Agent C currently uses an LLM for Markdown assembly, although much of this step could be deterministic.
-   Agent D may produce awkward conjunction patterns depending on the prompt.
+- Agent D may produce awkward conjunction patterns depending on the prompt.
-   The current local runtime can be slow because each agent call invokes generation on a quantized local model.
+- The current local runtime can be slow because each agent call invokes generation on a quantized local model.

 ## Development Roadmap